rajdeepadak/rajdeepadak/README.md

 <h2 align="center">Rajdeep Adak</h2>

 <p align="left">
 Hi.
-Currently, I am a Research Assistant at IIT Bombay where I develop software (GUI) for simplifying CFD simulation process with OpenFOAM.
+Currently, I am a Research Assistant at FOSSEE, IIT Bombay where I develop software (GUI) for simplifying CFD simulation process with OpenFOAM.
+I explore the field of Fluid Dynamics and the intricracies of developing CFD software.
+Much of my current work focuses on using Blender as a platform to build a solver-scalable, reusable general purpose OpenFOAM GUI by integrating methods of mesh intraction, graphically customizable solvers and its post-processing utilities.
+I primarily use Python for developing tools for end user software interactions and I intend to integrate developmental features written in C/C++ with python wrappers.

-As an electronics engineer, I have developed a keen interest in robotics and control systems.
-I have worked in the field of robotics and explored usage of image based position control and stabilisation algorithms.
-My current research has allowed me to explore the field of Fluid Dynamics and study methods of flight control that are incorrigible to turbulent airflow.
-I use Computational Geometry to develop physical models and mesh objects that interact with fluids.
-I prefer Python to deploy learning models and graphically manipulate OpenFOAM syntax specific data.
-I tinker around with microcontrollers and microprocessors for implementing control algorithms usually written in C/C++.
+Originally, I am an electrical engineer with a keen interest in robotics and control systems.
+I have previously interned at BARC, NPCIL and Texas Instruments Innovation Center, KJSCE.
+After graduating, I worked at AWS engineering operations team specializing in HVAC, High Voltage Power and Instrumentation for AWS Data Centers.
+I was introduced to CFD when I interned at FOSSEE, IITB in 2021.
+Since then, I have been cordially indulged in developing the lacking solution to proliferate the learning rate of CFD with OpenFOAM.
+I now do this full-time and I hope to release my first heuristic opensourced software soon.

-I am an avid supporter of Open Source software and I hope to release my first fully open-sourced software soon.
+In my free time I love to cook and listen to music.
+I have made inauspicious attempts to play the guitar and I suck at it but I hope to master it properly in the future.
+I also tinker around with Single Board Computers.
 </p>

 - 📫 Contact me at  **rajdeepadak@iitb.ac.in** if you wish to know more about my work or at **rajdeepadak@gmail.com** to speak to me in general.